-The guaranty associations contracted with the NCM Liquidator to use the NCM legacy system and resources to perform the run-off administration of the policies and claims.
+The guaranty associations contracted with Southland Benefit Services and Universal Fidelity Life Insurance Company for continuing administrative services for two separate blocks of SNIC's insurance policies.
 Benefits will be paid by the guaranty associations as they come due.
-The TLHIGA's estimated covered policy benefits are approximately \$2.4 million.
+The TLHIGA's estimated covered policy benefits are approximately \$7.6 million.